jarmentor/wpe-cli/README.md

 At present it supports the following actions:

 -   triggering a backup on an array of environments
--   fetching details of an environment by partial domain or environment name
+-   fetching details of environments by partial domain or environment name; optional filters: --type, --status, --php
 -   listing all environments
 -   opening an SSH session to an environment by name or domain